How Richard III died

 Some of the wounds would have been difficult or impossible to inflict if Richard III was still wearing his armour and were therefore probably delivered after he was dead.

 One wound, a stab through the buttocks, may be a symbolic ‘insult injury’ delivered to the king’s body after death.
 This would corroborate accounts that his body was treated less than reverently after the battle.
 Polydore Vergil tells us that after the battle, Richard III’s body ‘naked of clothing’ was ‘laid upon a horse back with the arms and legs hanging down on both sides.’

-It is easy to imagine then, the last and most insulting blow being delivered by a victorious Lancastrian soldier to the king’s body as it was paraded back to Leicester.
+It is easy to imagine then, the last and most insulting blow being delivered by a victorious Yorkist soldier to the king’s body as it was paraded back to Leicester.

 Richard’s body is brought to Leicester.
 Artwork: Victor Ambrus.